bestia-dev/GuitaraokeLeader/README.md

 ## TODO

+1. name Guitaraoke is too broad. `Guitaraoke Leader` for Android sounds good. guitaraoke_client -> guitaraoke_web_app, guitaraoke_client.css -> guitaraoke.css
+    mp4 does not need to finish in ` - guitaraoke`
+2. better colors, fonts, visuals
+3. leader page can create QR-code with Follower page
-https://bestia.dev/guitaraoke/ is the starting point.
+4. https://bestia.dev/guitaraoke/ is the starting point. make it for portrait.
-Explain step by step how to use it
+5. Explain step by step how to use it.
+Screenshots. make a video tutorial.

-Add song should be easier
-public void onDownloadStart(String url, String userAgent, String contentDisposition, String mimetype, long contentLength) {
-    //Do something with this URL (like queue a download) }

-leader page can create QRcode with Follower page
-make a video tutorial
-Playlist: songs and play order

-songs not working:
-you really got me
-devojko mala